-St Davids is without doubt, one of Pembrokeshire most beloved holiday destinations.
-If you’re already familiar with the city, you’ll understand exactly its appeal.
+St Davids is without doubt, one of Pembrokeshire's most beloved holiday destinations.
+If you’re already familiar with this little Welsh city, you probably already understand exactly its appeal.
 If you’re a newcomer, you’re guaranteed to have fallen in love with this enchanting locale by the end of your visit.

 If you’re a regular to the bigger cities such as London and Manchester, you may be surprised upon your arrival to St Davids.
 Somewhat village-like in size, this place is bestowed the title of being Britain’s smallest city, but don’t let that put you off if you're a fan of the larger destinations already mentioned.
 In fact it is the quaint size which adds to the charm of this city.

 On the topic of exploring, St Davids makes a great base for family adventures in West Pembrokeshire.
-Nearby is Whitesands Beach, often awarded first place in numerous Top Beaches in the World.
+Nearby is Whitesands Beach, often awarded first place in numerous Top Beaches in the World lists.
 This Blue Flag beach is ideal for days out with an expanse of golden sand, surf equipment available for hire from the local shop and a café offering refreshments.
 You can even take advantage of our Concierge service and book a range of watersports activities which run from a base in St Davids.
 Don your wetsuit and dive in, joining the many locals who head to this beach for surf.
 Book a stay over New Years and take part in the annual New Year's Day swim.

-Week breaks start at just £550.
-To enquire about booking and/or to find out more, see our website here or call our Reservations Team on 01437 772755.
+To check availability and/or to enquire about booking Whitewell, please call our Reservations Team on 01437 772755.